 Step 1: Pick your ripe Carolina Reapers you grew from seed.

 You can also make powder from any chile. including hot peppers or sweet peppers like the famous Paprika pepper.
 Carolina Reapers are ripe after they turn nice and red (or yellow when growing the Yellow Carolina Reaper.)
-If you you can't grow your own, find a friend to grow them.
+If you you can't grow your own, find a gardening friend to grow them.
 You may also be able to find some super hot peppers at the specialty grocer or local farmer's market and stands if you're lucky!
 This also works to make any type of hot chile powder, so habaneros and jalapenos and other peppers work, too, they're just not as hot as the Reaper.

 Step 2: Dehydrate your Carolina Reapers

-You can dry them on a tray the sun, make Ristras to hang them out to dry, or you can use a Dehydrator to dry out your peppers.
-If using a dehydrator, we recommend slicing up the peppers to help them dry out faster.
-We've even heard of people drying peppers using a grill that is in the sun (without turning on the gas), as it gets to be about 110-120˚ F inside on hot summer days.
+You can slice and dry them on a tray the sun, or you can use a Dehydrator to dry out your peppers.
+Here are other clever ways to dry peppers without a dehydrator.
+We recommend slicing up Carolina Reaper peppers to help them dry out faster.

 How long does it take to dry out the peppers?
 Let them dry long enough until they are brittle and break apart easily, you want to make sure they're totally dry.
 How long it takes depends on where you are at, how you dry them (for example, if you cut them first they dry faster) and where you put them.
 It can take a 6+ hours if you cut them up and set them in the sun, or if you make a Ristra, it can take several days to weeks.
 The best thing to do is test them periodically to see how dry they are – once they're brittle and you don't feel any moist or flexibility to the peppers, they're ready.
 Make sure to use gloves when handling the Carolina Reaper or any other hot peppers!